 The award is presented at each LauraPalooza conference to someone nominated by membership of the LIWLRA and past winners and voted on by the Board of Directors.

-Submit a Nomination for 2022 Laura’s Legacy Award
+Submit a Nomination for the next Laura’s Legacy Award

-Members of the association and past recipients are welcome to nominate a candidate for the 2022 Laura’s Legacy Award.
+Members of the association and past recipients are welcome to nominate a candidate for Laura’s Legacy Award.

-- able to be contacted (and preferably able to attend LauraPalooza to receive the award in person.
+- can be contacted (and preferably able to attend LauraPalooza to receive the award in person.
 Travel expenses are reimbursed for award recipients.)

 2012: Barbara Walker and Shirley Knakmuhs

 In 2012 we presented two awards.
 First we presented the award to Barbara Walker, author of the Little House Cookbook, whose extensive research and experimentation in the kitchen has enabled Laura’s admirers to experience Laura’s books through taste.

 Our second award in 2012 was presented to Shirley Knakmuhs, early board member at the museum in Walnut Grove, Minnesota, and producer of the first outdoor pageant in this location.
 She was director of the Laura Ingalls Wilder Museum in Walnut Grove from 1974-1990 and well known as “Mrs. Oleson” in the Walnut Grove pageant for many years.

 We are pleased to announce our 2015 Laura’s Legacy Award recipients: John E. Miller, South Dakota State University history professor emeritus and author of several books pertaining to Ingalls/Wilder research, including biography Becoming Laura Ingalls Wilder.